COVID-19 pandemic by country and territory: Timeline of first confirmed cases by country or territory

-Regions with no confirmed cases
+States with no confirmed cases

 As of March 2023, Turkmenistan in Central Asia is the only sovereign state in the world which has not reported any confirmed cases of COVID-19.
 Cases are strongly suspected, but none have been officially reported.
 Private citizens have reported hospitals being overwhelmed with patients showing COVID-19-like symptoms, including a very large outbreak in a women's prison that apparently began September 2020.
 The Turkmenistan government has instead reported a large increase in atypical pneumonia cases.

-The last region in the world to have its first COVID infection was Tokelau, a dependency of New Zealand that reported five cases 21 December 2022.
+The last territory in the world to have its first COVID infection was Tokelau, a dependency of New Zealand that reported five cases on 21 December 2022.